elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 However, Positivist freed social sciences from the clutches of religion and speculative philosophy, thus laying a solid foundation of a systematic study of society #conclusion

 ## Fact value and objectivity
 ***
 #### Concept
 An abstraction representing objects/phenomena.
-Proxies of objects. #Eg - Family, Caste, Kinships, etc
+Proxies of objects. #Eg - Family, Caste, Kinships, etc  #defn
 #Concepts should be unambiguous, precise and agreed upon by all so as to clarify researchers thinking.
 Concepts are abstract so must be operationalised. #Eg - Social status concept operationalised by indicators like occupation, income

 ### Fact
 Latin word - Factum - Something made or done  #fact
-An empirically verifiable observation that can be agreed upon as real, definite, incontrovertible, and having its own existence
+An empirically verifiable observation that can be agreed upon as real, definite, incontrovertible, and having its own existence  #defn
 Remain same in every condition for all observers
 - Objective facts - Subject matter of Natural Sciences
 - Social Facts - Sociology
 #ED - To make Sociology a science, attention should be paid only on factual analysis and not subjective interpretation and individual perceptions

-- Criticism
+#### Criticism
 1. No agreement on which Social Facts are universal. #Eg - Capitalism as a social fact in any social system may be viewed differently
-	2. Difficulty in defining and concretising social facts, because their meanings change with the changing context Therefore, Sociology cannot be based on facts alone, as human consciousness is intangible and cannot be measured against dry factual standards
+2. Difficulty in defining and concretising social facts, because their meanings change with the changing context  #criticism Therefore, Sociology cannot be based on facts alone, as human consciousness is intangible and cannot be measured against dry factual standards

 #### Theory
 Observed facts are systematised and their relation is expressed into a set of general statements that account for the causal relations between the observed facts
-It is a general statement, established, tested and supported by evidence
+It is a general statement, established, tested and supported by evidence  #defn

 ##### Socio & Theory
-Positivists stand for predictability of future events as an essential part of Sociology Interpretivists consider theory building in Socio as a futile task
+Positivists stand for predictability of future events as an essential part of Sociology Interpretivists consider theory building as a futile task

 ### Value
 Subjective disposition arising out of experience, bias, preferences, beliefs.
 Can be personal, cultural, temporal, and situation specific.
-They may change over a period of time
+They may change over a period of time  #defn
 Values represent what one believes, and may not represent actual reality
-#Functionalists - Values are of society, and not individuals & are a medium of social control
+#Functionalists - Values are of society, not individuals & are a medium of social control
 Values are associated with ideological thinking & may be at diverging ends
 #Positivists - For objective evaluation, keep personal values aside
 Non positivists accorded Values their due significance, as it is not possible to avoid them totally

 #### Fact - Value Distinction / Dichotomy

-#Remaining
+#Comte #ED #Weber favoured FV Distinction to make Socio a scientific discipline
+Others argued FV distinction is not is impossible to maintain as Socio doesn't deal with mechanical elements No FV Distinction, but yes to FV Dichotomy, as they two cannot be separated even if they are conceptually different
+#Howard #becker Depriving social sciences of values will be akin to taking the very soul away from its disciplines
+Values are dominant in society, so Sociologists cannot be concerned only about the facts If Sociologists do not promote Values, then sociology will be dominated by the values of ruling class Rather than aiming for complete value-freedom, instead avoid a strong interest in the research outcome Retain #Objectivity & #rationality in sociological research without completely doing away with values or making a clear distinction between FV  #conclusion

 ### Objectivity ~ Value Freedom ~ Core of Positivism
-An approach in which the attitude of an investigator is detached, unprejudiced, value free and free from biases.
+#Objectivity An approach in which the attitude of an investigator is detached, unprejudiced, value free and free from biases  #defn
 Values are the basis of biases and subjectivity, as they flow from preconceived notions like caste, gender, religion, etc.
-Robert Bierstedt - Objectivity means that conclusions arrived at as a result of inquiry, investigation independent of race, creed, colour predisposition of the investigator
+#Robert Bierstedt - Objectivity means that conclusions arrived at as a result of inquiry, investigation independent of race, creed, colour predisposition of the investigator
-Objectivity presupposes value neutrality and predictability about outcome
+Objectivity presupposes value neutrality and predictability about outcome Objectivity is one of the pillars of #SM & the core of Positivism  #conclusion

 #### Objectivity in Methodology
-Objectivity in research can be improved by various #SM like double blind, Verstehen, enlarging samples, expanding research Reflexivity - Viewing ones own work from an outsiders perspective for an objective evaluation
+Objectivity in research can be improved by various #SM like double blind, Verstehen, enlarging samples, expanding research Reflexivity - Viewing ones own work from an outsiders perspective for an objective evaluation Use of #SM like #Verstehen , researchers training, enlarging samples, expanding research in #temporal & #spatial dimensions for wider acceptability
+#Subjective research may lead to high inconsistency which may render the results unfruitful

+- Dilution of #Objectivity in Social #research
+#diagram #left  Sangwan 30
+#tables This table has some problem - Also the exlain the diagram with proper examples

-Biases | Research Stage | Eg
+5 Biases | #Research Stage | #example
 ------------ | ------------ | -------
 Personal Preferences | Choice of Topic | Problem definition Subjectivity in methods | Collection of Facts | Primary/Secondary methods